 II.8.B GSSM develops and implements priorities on an ongoing basis with regular internal meetings and a formal process with our Board of Trustees.
 Metrics are identified, tracked and reviewed.
-(See EOC Report Card, page 33, Section 7.)
+(See EOC Report Card)

 - a.
 What are your key action plans/initiatives?
 See Section III, Category 2 and Strategic Planning Chart. - b.
 How do you communicate and deploy your strategic objectives, action plans and performance measures?